symfony/symfony-docs/email/testing.rst

-If the action that sends the email redirects to another page (for example when you send an email after a form is processed and before redirecting to another page) make sure that the test client doesn't follow the redirects, as explained in :doc:`/testing`.
+If the action that sends the email redirects to another page (for example when you send an email after a form is processed and before redirecting to another page), make sure that the test client doesn't follow the redirects, as explained in :doc:`/testing`.
 Otherwise, the collector will lose the original email when redirecting to the new page.